raspberrypilearning/paint-box/en/step_5.md

 ```
 --- /hint ---
 --- hint ---
-Here is how the code inside the pencil sprite should look:
+Here is what the code should look like:
 ```blocks
 when I receive [eraser v]
 switch costume to [eraser v]